retrospectivePreposterous/Arduino-Cad2Arduino/README.md

 1. Do the wiring of your Arduino device.
 > If not having the Arduino Mega 2506 you can test Cad2Arduino in different boards by respecting the I/O pins.
 > No need to have all components to run Cad2Arduino.
 The library can be extended.
+2. Start Arduino IDE and install the following libraries:
+  - asdf
+  - eeee
-2. Run Cad2Arduino in Arduino IDE and upload it into your board.
+3. Run Cad2Arduino in Arduino IDE and upload it into your board.
-3. From now on you will be able to test it into Arduino Serial Monitor or Powershell `HandyCommandLine-ed01.ps1`.
+4. From now on you will be able to test it into Arduino Serial Monitor or Powershell `HandyCommandLine-ed01.ps1`.
-4. Run your Cad software and upload the AutoLISP tools.
+5. Run your Cad software and upload the AutoLISP tools.
-5. Call AutoLISP functions by your Cad command line.
+6. Call AutoLISP functions by your Cad command line.

 # Wiring Diagram